 The most popular location to mount a HAM radio head is the floor and there are seat bolt mounts that will attach to the seat bolt of you car.
 An 18-inch metal flexible gooseneck then places the head near console level.
 Be sure the seat bolts are easily accessible before investing in one of these seat bolt mounts.
 Attaching one of these mounts is a fairly easy task.
 You will need a wrench or pliers.
 Simply loosen the seat bolt, slide the claw at the end of the mount under the head of the seat bolt and tighten the bolt.
 Be sure to wrench tighten the seat bolt or your mount will flop over.
 The wrench tight part is real important so don’t forget to do that part.
 Tightening with your hand will result in the dreaded flop.

 Another popular location for a remote head is using a spare cup holder.
-A cup holder mount is the way to go.
+The photo that accompanies this article features the cup holder mount with a head on it.
 These mounts include the AMPS plate common to most HAM Radio head holders.
 The bottom expands and contracts to contour to most cup holder sizes.
 These work well in traditional cup holders, not too well in cup holders that pull out of the dash.
 You need a solid bottom for stability sake.
 There mount stands about five inches from the top of the cup holder and has a gooseneck that can be bent to get the best angle.